amykwray/wisc_pal/README.md

 # wisc_pal
-an R color palette inspired by sports teams from america's dairyland
+a color palette inspired by the sports teams of america's dairyland

 ![Image](wisc_pal.png)